 The Company currently depends on one supplier for a number of components necessary for its products, including ballasts and lamps.
 If the supply of these components were to be disrupted or terminated, or if this supplier were unable to supply the quantities of components required, the Company may have short-term difficulty in locating alternative suppliers at required volumes.
-Purchases from this supplier accounted for 44% and 15% of total cost of revenue for the three months ended September 30, 2010 and 2011 and 34% and 13% of total cost of revenue for the six months ended September 30, 2010 and 2011.
+Purchases from this supplier accounted for 44% and 10% of total cost of revenue for the three months ended September 30, 2010 and 2011 and 34% and 12% of total cost of revenue for the six months ended September 30, 2010 and 2011.

 The Company currently purchases a majority of its solar panels from one supplier for its sales of solar generating systems through its Orion Engineered Systems Division.
 The Company does have alternative vendor sources for its sale of PV solar generating systems.
-Purchases from this supplier accounted for 19% and 30% of total cost of revenue for the three months ended September 30, 2010 and 2011 and 15% and 32% of total cost of revenue for the six months ended September 30, 2010 and 2011.
+Purchases from this supplier accounted for 19% and 15% of total cost of revenue for the three months ended September 30, 2010 and 2011 and 15% and 25% of total cost of revenue for the six months ended September 30, 2010 and 2011.

-For the three and six months ended September 30, 2010 and 2011, no customer accounted for more than 10% of revenue.
+For the three and six months ended September 30, 2010, no customer accounted for more than 10% of revenue.
+For the three and six months ended September 30, 2011, two customers accounted for 21% of revenue and two customers accounted for 15% and 14%, respectively.

-As of March 31, 2011 and September 30, 2011, one customer accounted for 16% and 11% of accounts receivable, respectively.
+As of March 31, 2011, one customer accounted for 16% of accounts receivable.
+As of September 30, 2011, no customer accounted for more than 10% of accounts receivable.